 How do I claim universal credit?

-This page aims to help you claim universal credit and where to go for more help.
+This page explains how to claim universal credit and where to go for more help.

 Who can claim?

 Universal credit (UC) has a number of conditions that must be met in order to establish entitlement.
 However, before considering the entitlement conditions of the benefit, this page considers who is eligible to submit a claim.

-Universal credit full service is now available in all parts of the UK, this means that most people are eligible to submit a claim for UC (although that does not mean they will be entitled to UC).
-However, you will not be able to claim UC if you:
+Universal credit is now fully available in all parts of the UK, this means that most people are eligible to submit a claim for UC (although that does not mean they will be entitled to UC).